csebooks/cybersecurity/content.en/CyberSecurity_Concepts/e-commerce_security.md

 ### Purpose of security in e-commerce

 1. Authentication: Authentication ensures that only right user has access to data 6.
-2. Non-Repudiation: It is a form of confirmation from the user that s/he has indeed

-performed an action, so that s/he cannot deny performing that action in future.
-3. Privacy: Privacy gives control to the user on how much his/her data can be given/distributed
+2. Non-Repudiation: It is a form of confirmation from the user that s/he has indeed performed an action, so that s/he cannot deny performing that action in future.

-to third parties.
-4. Confidentiality: Confidentiality pertains to that data cannot be accessed by any unau-
+3. Privacy: Privacy gives control to the user on how much his/her data can be given/distributed to third parties.

-thorized person/party.
-5. Availability: Availability means that all the data is available to a user s/he is entitled
+4. Confidentiality: Confidentiality pertains to that data cannot be accessed by any unauthorized person/party.

-to, or has the right to access.
-6. Integrity: Integrity ensures that data received by a user is the same that was transmit-
+5. Availability: Availability means that all the data is available to a user s/he is entitled to, or has the right to access.

-ted by sender, that is, no change or manipulation of data has occurred while transmitting data.
+6. Integrity: Integrity ensures that data received by a user is the same that was transmitted by sender, that is, no change or manipulation of data has occurred while transmitting data.
 7. Encryption: It is the encoding of data in such a way that the data cannot be understood directly by reading it.

 ### Security element at different levels of e-commerce system